NelsonBlakeN/FooBAR/README.md

 there is a file labeled `wpa_supplicant.conf`.
 The contents of this file must be added to the users Pi at `/etc/wpa_supplicant/wpa_supplicant.conf`.
 There is another file in the setup folder as well, `interfaces`.
 The contents of this file must be added to the users `/etc/network/interfaces` file on the Pi.
 In this case, the users has the option of either commenting out their current `wlan0` configuration, or naming this new configuration `wlan1`.
 However, user be warned that this was only testing as `wlan0`.
+During development, the student's account used to connect to the Texas A&M WiFi had its permissions revoked.
+According to the IT Help Desk, this was due to suspicious activity related to the account, which could include multiple successive attemps to log in (brute force attack).
+The account was restored without issue.
+While the students were <b>not</b> doing anything suspicious, the user should be aware of these risks, and act accordingly if they do occur.

 ## Maintenance
    To maintain and develop this project, follow the steps below.